6 Things You Need To Know Before Going On A Cruise

-Last month, my friends and I decided to celebrate my gorgeous friend’s bachelorette party on a cruise.
-This was my first cruise ever- I didn’t know what to expect, but I was really excited to go.
+Last month, my friends and I decided to celebrate my gorgeous friend’s bachelorette party on a cruise, and this was my first cruise ever- I didn’t know what to expect, but I was excited to go.

 If a cruise is something that's on your to-do list or if you already have one planned, these are some things I would like to recommend to prepare you for the trip: